-There are eight public four-year institutions with 500 or more full-time undergraduates in the New Mexico according to the Integrated Post-secondary Education Data System.
+There are eight public four-year New Mexico colleges with 500 or more full-time undergraduates according to the Integrated Post-secondary Education Data System.
 There are no private institution with more than 500 full-time undergraduates in the state.

-College-bound seniors in New Mexico had an average of 19.9 ACT Composite score with a 19.0 for English and 19.7 for Math.
-The 75th Percentile scores were a Composite of 23, 23 for English, and 23 for Math.?
-A total of four colleges ACT 75th% Composite scores were at or above this level.
+College-bound seniors in New Mexico had an average of 19.9 ACT Composite score with a 18.9 for English and 19.7 for Math.
+The 75th Percentile scores were a Composite of 23, 23 for English, and 23 for Math.
+A total of three colleges reported ACT 75th% Composite scores were at or above this level.

 The top 20 colleges ACT test takers in New Mexico applied to: